mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

-~> **IMPORTANT:** All arguments including the password will be stored in the raw state as plain-text.
+~> **IMPORTANT:** All arguments including the password will be stored in the raw state as plain text.
 [Read more about sensitive data in state.](https://www.terraform.io/docs/state/sensitive-data.html)

 ## Example Usages